Due Process Hearings in Utah

 How does due process work for IEP disputes in Utah?

-Utah's due process hearing procedures are governed by Utah Admin.
-Code R277-750-601 and implement 34 CFR 300.507-300.516.
+Utah's due process hearing procedures are governed by Utah Code § 53E-7-208 and implement 34 CFR 300.507-300.516.
+Under Utah Code § 53E-7-208(1), the state board must make rules that allow for prompt, fair, and final resolution of disputes over special education provision and establish procedural safeguards meeting federal requirements under 20 U.S.C. § 1415.
+Critically, Utah Code § 53E-7-208(2) requires that before seeking a due process hearing, parties must make a diligent and good faith effort to resolve the dispute informally at the LEA level.
 Due process hearings address disputes regarding identification, evaluation, educational placement, or the provision of FAPE.
 Utah uses a one-tier due process system: hearings are conducted by impartial hearing officers contracted through USBE.
 The requesting party must file a due process complaint in writing with the LEA and USBE.
 The district has a 30-day resolution period, during which it must convene a resolution meeting within 15 days of receiving the due process complaint (unless the parties agree to waive the resolution meeting or use mediation).
 If the dispute is not resolved during the resolution period, the hearing proceeds.
 The final hearing decision must be issued within 45 days after the end of the resolution period.
-Appeals are to state district court or federal court (34 CFR 300.516).
-Utah provides state-funded mediation as an alternative dispute resolution option.
-A parent may also request mediation prior to filing a due process complaint (Utah Admin.
-Code R277-750-701).
-Utah Code § 77-23a-4 makes Utah a one-party consent state for recording conversations, which means a parent may record an IEP meeting without notifying other participants.
+Under Utah Code § 53E-7-208(4)(a), a party may appeal the hearing decision by filing a civil action within 30 days after the decision is issued in Utah state district court or federal court (34 CFR 300.516).
+Utah provides state-funded mediation as an alternative dispute resolution option; USBE appoints an impartial mediator and mediation is free to both parties.
+IEP Facilitation is also available as a voluntary process through USBE where a facilitator assists with contentious IEP meetings.
+Utah Code § 77-23a-4 makes Utah a one-party consent state for recording conversations, meaning a parent may record an IEP meeting without notifying other participants.

 What Utah Requires

-A due process complaint must be filed in writing with the LEA and USBE, and must include the student's name and address, the school, a description of the problem, and a proposed resolution (Utah Admin.
-Code R277-750-601; 34 CFR 300.508).
+A due process complaint must be filed in writing with the LEA and USBE, and must include the student's name and address, the school, a description of the problem, and a proposed resolution (Utah Code § 53E-7-208; 34 CFR 300.508).

 The district must hold a resolution meeting within 15 calendar days of receiving the due process complaint unless both parties agree to waive it or use mediation (34 CFR 300.510(a)).